Well, we finally did it. “Cracking” of proprietary RAW formats from Canon and Nikon cameras for our service Pics.io is finished.

 DNG and proprietary RAW formats processing

 DNG has many advantages over CR2 and NEF.
 It is open and documented; there’s an ability to embed XMP inside it; more optimal data and metadata storing inside DNG container.
-About the differences and peculiarities of these formats we already wrote, and you can find quite a lot of information on the web.
+About the differences and peculiarities of these formats we've already written, and you can find quite a lot of information on the web.
 Here we call attention to the technical aspects hidden from the average user.

 Processing (or development) of any RAW consists of two major steps: decompression of JPG resulting in a “raw” image captured by the camera sensor, and demosaicing (or debayering) needed to reconstruct the color information (camera sensor captures the brightness, not the color).